Billing

 Most insurance companies will only cover a psychological evaluation if it is deemed medically necessary.
 Having a medical doctor make a referral (e.g., surgeon, psychiatrist, neurologist, physiatrist, primary care physician) can help with the insurance company’s willingness to reimburse for part of these services.
 It is important for you to call the number on the back of your subscriber identification card to inquire about coverage for pre-surgical psychological assessments.
 When you call, be sure to specify the reason for the evaluation.

-Ask if you are eligible for reimbursement for out-of-network psychological evaluations, and if so, whether you need “pre-authorization.”
+Pre-employment psychological evaluations are not typically covered under insurance.
+For other types of psychological evaluations such as those required for surgery, ask if you are eligible for reimbursement for out-of-network psychological evaluations and if so, whether you need “pre-authorization.”
 The following are some of the CPT codes used for these services: 90791 (clinical interview), 96136 (testing per 30 minutes), 96130 (scoring, interpretation, feedback, and writing).

 Fees